azad6026/elm-projects/elm-single-page/src/elm/src/product-option.md

  - add button lick to msg
  -  update the update commnd to ccheck  button click
  - toggle image url based on button click- by default , thouuter  imge is visible

+ * create products comonent
+  - i need to add multile productsusing the Product component
+  - i need to learn how t pass the products to the product component